neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/extending-visual-studio-intellisense.md

 This component is created along side with standard C# provider and by declaring `[Order(LAST)]` we can even modify results from standard C# provider, as it is being used after standard provider.

-When working with C# IntelliSense, we can inject current Visual Studio Roslyn workspace and the exact source code tree as Visual Studio does.
+When working with C# IntelliSense, we can inject current Visual Studio Roslyn workspace and get the exact projects, documents and source code trees as Visual Studio has.

 ```C#